 5. Marcello Pignatelli, Founder of Il Salotto by Dal Duca

-I’ve come to care for Mauro at Era Barbers (now Selvedge Barbers), as he one of the first people I met when I came to Hong Kong from Italy.
-It’s been nearly five years, and I see him every two weeks.
+I’ve come to care for Mauro at Selvedge Barbers, as he one of the first people I met when I came to Hong Kong from Italy.
+It’s been over five years, yet I still see him every two weeks.
 He’s a very skilled barber, and he knows how to entertain his clients and make you look slick.
-It’s is a cool place, and I always enjoy the coffee and their treatments.
+It’s a cool place, and I always enjoy the coffee and their treatments.
 Mauro is the best!

 Explore more about Il Salotto by Dal Duca.